Wolfpack-Rudel/NameAndChatUtils/README.md

 It also allows the user to show and hide other players.
 The Plugin gives you the Option to write as other people.

-## Features
-- Change your chat display name using a template defined in the config.
-- Define a global and private name template for maximum usability

 ## Commands
 ### The _name_ command: